Up To Date

 And then there is the cat, still recovering from the flea infestation of last year, and probably the real protagonist in the novel, or at least the only living creature the narrator is able to make contact with.

-Van Gerrewey proves once again that the intangible nature of love is still the ever-reliable fuel of literatureDe Morgen
+Van Gerrewey proves once again that the intangible nature of love is still fuel for literature.De Morgen

 Is this a letter of complaint from a jilted lover, an exhibitionist confession to the world, or a scrupulous self-examination?